 The next morning, we were up bright and early for our excursion to the lower Antelope Canyon.
 It was only 15 minutes or so from our Super 8 in Lake Powell.
-I suggest staying in an AirBnb near Antelope if possible.
-Use my link for an exclusive$25 off your stay.
+I suggest staying in an AirBnb or hotel near Antelope if possible.

 We’ve been told that one of the best times of the day to visit the lower canyon was early in the morning.
-The light at this time is said to be magical and it’s just starting to peak through the crevices.
+For instance, the light at this time of morning is said to be magical.
+The sun will just start peaking through the crevices of the canyon.

-I thought the tour was well organized but a little touristy.
-You can only visit the canyons with a guide and cannot explore on your own.
+Overall, I thought the tour was well organized but a little touristy.
+You can only visit the canyons with a guide.
 I would’ve really liked to explore the canyon on our own and take our own photos.
 The guides already know all the best spots for photos, but I would’ve appreciated some time to myself to spark my own creativity.

 Our guide knew his script well as he gave us inside information on the history of the lower antelope canyon.
-The tour was almost an hour long, so enjoy so more pictures!
+In conclusion, the tour was about an hour long.
+Enjoy some more pictures below!

 “A must-see-bucket-list item.”

-One day it’s very possible I will come back to visit the other side of the slot canyon.
-But next time, I’m going to visit the upper Antelope Canyon.
+One day it’s very possible I will come back to visit again, Perhaps, the Upper Antelope Canyon.
 Time will tell!